jankichauhan510/ArtZone/README.md

-It is a Web development project using HTML, CSS, Bootstrap and JavaScript.
+It is a Web development project using HTML, CSS, Bootstrap and JavaScript. and backend with PHP.